By J. L. Starkey

 “Well, yes…but I go by Gottlieb…Lee, for short.
 It’s sort of like a middle name.”

 “We need first names on these documents, so we’ll use the name John G. Muehleisen.
 That’s correct, isn’t it?”

-My fourth-great-uncle, Johann Gottlieb “Lee” Muehleisen, probably encountered a few conversations like this one.
+My fourth-great-uncle, Johann Gottlieb “Lee” Muehleisen, may have had a few conversations like this one.
 If you have German ancestors, you can probably relate to his situation.
 Because of cultural traditions, Lee was originally given the first name of Johann.
 It was a common family name.
-So common, in fact, that he shared it with five of his brothers… and his father..and his grandfather.
+So common, in fact, that he shared it with five of his brothers.

-Oh, and for a few years, he shared that name with his son.
-That particular part of Lee’s story was buried in a rabbit hole that was hidden in plain sight.
+And for a few years, he shared it with his son.
+But that part of Lee’s story was buried in a rabbit hole that was hiding in plain sight.